Bromgard/rcblack/Gisla_saga/gisli_S.md

 -->
 So now I ask you, every Trond, that you might consider

-strengthen and support that to government,
+strengthen and support that ... government,

 (To be continued.)